gschueler/nom/README.md

 # why

-No need to justify this, but in a basic example document, here are the line counts, and counts of useless characters:

-* Noml document
-    * non-blank linecount: 135
-    * extraneous characters: 2 (separate line attributes)
-    * readability: clear

-* XML produced:
-    * non-blank line count: 196
-    * extraneous bracket characters: 252*2 = 504
-    * extraneous close tags: 126 (1792 characters)
-    * total extraneous characters: 2044
-    * readability: fugly
+Not sure I need to justify this.
+Try writing XML by hand.
+Try writing noml.

 # why not yaml

 Yaml and XML don't quite map to each other (see [yaxml](http://yaml.org/xml.html)).
 XML has attributes as well as subelements, and can have multiple elements of the same name in the same context.
 We also want a simple way of expressing textual content, as well as comments.
-Yaml is great for expressing structured data, but not great for mapping to XML.
+Yaml is great for expressing structured data, but not great for mapping to XML, nor particularly for writing by hand.

-If you *must* produce XML, noml is meant to be the easiest way to do it.

 # syntax detail